Skip to main content

 Is it really the creator messaging you on OnlyFans?

 On smaller accounts, usually yes.
-On larger accounts, frequently no, the direct messages are often handled by a hired chatter or an agency operating the account in the creator's voice, because the inbox needs continuous coverage and is where most revenue is made.
-This is standard industry practice rather than a scam in itself, but it is the most misunderstood part of how the platform works from the fan side.
+On larger accounts, frequently no, the direct messages are often handled by a team member or agency operator authorized by the creator to manage the inbox on the creator's behalf, because the inbox needs continuous coverage and is where most revenue is made.
+This is standard industry practice.
+Disclosure of who is operating an account, and of any AI involvement, is the responsibility of the account operator under applicable law and platform terms, and it is the most misunderstood part of how the platform works from the fan side.

 Is OnlyFans a real business or just an app?